 - Write code in Visual Studio Code with Azure Machine Learning VS Code extension

-- Use the visual interface (preview) for Azure Machine Learning to perform the workflow steps without writing code.
+- Use Azure Machine Learning designer (preview) to perform the workflow steps without writing code.

 Although this article defines terms and concepts used by Azure Machine Learning, it does not define terms and concepts for the Azure platform.
 For more information about Azure platform terminology, see the Microsoft Azure glossary.